vallis/synthlisa/README.txt

 The packages compiles fine also under Debian Sarge (which should become 3.1).

-Other recent versions of Linux should also have no problems, as long as Python >= 2.3.
+Other recent versions of Linux should also have no problems, as long as the Python version >= 2.3.
 (For instance, RedHat 9.0 has Python 2.2.2, which needs to be upgraded to work with Synthetic LISA.)

 ------------------------------------------
 4c.
 Compilation notes for Windows (cygwin)